Policies and Regulations

 Dated appointment letter

-A letter of request, term receipt and the supporting documents stated above should be handed over to the Customer Services staff by the end of week 5 of the current term.
+A letter of request, term receipt and the supporting documents stated above should be handed over to the Customer Services staff by the end of week four of the study period.
 Late requests can no longer be accepted.

 - Credits are subject to the following deductions: Hourly charge for the number of hours attended and/or missed prior to receipt of acceptable written application and supporting documents.
-Credits must be used within the next two consecutive terms.
+Credits must be used within six months.
 Credits cannot be converted to refunds at a later date.

 - No additional classes will be held for absentees.